-You should arrive at the bus stop five minutes before the scheduled arrival.
-Buses may run a couple minutes behind schedule due to traffic fluctuations.
-Be sure to check the destination sign on the front of the bus, have your exact fare (or suggested donation) ready, and remember that drivers cannot make change.
+You should be at the bus stop five minutes before the bus’s scheduled arrival tine.
+Buses may run late due to traffic or weather conditions.
+Be sure to check the destination sign on the front of the bus, have your exact fare ready if you are riding the Brattleboro ($1 fare) or the 71-74 routes ($2 fare), and remember that drivers cannot make change.
 Then hop on and enjoy the ride!

 Fares and suggested fare donations

 Only the Brattleboro routes ($1 fare) and the 71-74 routes ($2 fare) have fares.
 All other routes are fare-free.

 If you have challenges with your hearing, please call Relay Vermont at 711.

 We do not provide bus service on New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.

 If you have lost an item on the bus, please contact The Current at 802-460-RIDE.
 The Current is not responsible for items left on the bus.